 COAST also provides a real-world, action learning laboratory for graduate students at MSRC.
 Each year students who are interested in coastal management and policy take part in gathering and analyzing data, in transforming data into information, and in synthesizing information-all targeted at identifying and evaluating management alternatives to attack the problems that COAST is helping to solve.

-Scenario Planning for Long Island's Coast
+Studies on Long Island's Coast